acconeer/acconeer-python-exploration/README.md

 * Double click the `update.bat` file and wait for the installation to finish, which might take a couple of minutes
 * Double click the `run_app.bat`

-For an in-depth evaluation we recommend a full installation as described below.
+For an in-depth evaluation, we recommend a full installation as described below.

 ## Documentation